WaveELD/WELDBook/textmd/ch01_intro.md

 ## Contextual vs "real" variables (beables)

-There is a critical distinction in QM between "conjugate" vs. ? variables, which is important for understanding different QM experiments and predictions from pilot-wave models.
+There is a critical distinction in QM between "canonically conjugate" vs. ? variables, which is important for understanding different QM experiments and predictions from pilot-wave models.

 * Positions of particles are "real" variables that are updated under the influence of the wave function, and, importantly, there are no nonlocal puzzles associated with measuring positions.